 - Provide exceptional opportunities for students to develop knowledge and skill in areas of medicine and technology, through engaging with the world class work and research of Australia’s first collaborative, hospital-based biomedical engineering research centre, ACMD.

 - Engage with The Sisterhood of St Vincent’s to support the work of St Vincent’s Hospitals and research.

 Fundraising Luncheons - Creating awareness and support for key areas of health

-Held over the past nine years, pre-COVID, the Sisterhood of St Vincent’s luncheons were a signature event for St Vincent’s Hospital.
+Held over the past ten years, the Sisterhood of St Vincent’s luncheons are a signature event for St Vincent’s Hospital.

 The Sisterhood committee work tirelessly to bring together a network of inspiring women.
 Event attendees enjoyed an afternoon indulging in delicious food and great entertainment.
 Their generosity also enabled thousands of dollars to be raised for a variety of key areas of the Hospital, including Cardiology, Dermatology and Mental Health.